Automatic Email Processor - process emails automatically

 Flexibly adjustable rules

-The software is easy to configure and offers through the support of multiple rules the option to define flexible filter rules that are applied individually to an Outlook email account.
-Since you can also create multiple rules for any Outlook email folder, emails and email attachments can be stored, for example, in different/multiple directories.
+The software is easy to configure and offers through the support of multiple rules the option to define flexible filter rules that are applied individually to an email account.
+Since you can also create multiple rules for any email folder, emails and email attachments can be stored, for example, in different/multiple directories.
 Also, an email can be processed multiple times by different task types.
 For example, a task can be created to save all attachments of an email and to store the email message automatically as PDF file, and another one to print two copies of the message immediately after receiving.

 Use email properties for the storage location